Luminous Fast Blue Optical Transients and Type Ibn/Icn SNe from Wolf-Rayet/Black Hole Mergers: Conclusions

 \item The massive star binaries that give rise to WR-BH/NS mergers and luminous transients like LFBOTs are in some sense nature's ``failed'' attempt to create a tight compact object binary capable of becoming a powerful gravitational wave source.
 The local rate of LFBOTs and Type Icn SN (e.g., \citealt{Coppejans+20,Ho+21b}), are comparable (within the large uncertainties) to the local rate of neutron star and black hole binary mergers detected by LIGO/Virgo \citep{Abbott+21b,Abbott+21c}.
 A better understanding of these transient events and their connections could therefore offer unique insights into gravitational wave source populations.

 \end{itemize}

 \acknowledgements

 I am grateful to Raffaella Margutti for providing data on AT2018cow.
 I also thank Ryan Chornock, Zoltan Haiman, Jakub Klencki, Tatsuya Matsumoto, Raffaella Margutti, Ondrej Pejcha, and particularly Mathieu Renzo for helpful discussions and suggestions on a first draft of the text.
+I thank the anonymous reviewer for helpful comments that improved the manuscript.
 This work is supported in part by NASA (grant 80NSSC20K1557) and the National Science Foundation (grants AST-2009255, AST-2002577).